 David advocates on issues affecting NC’s nonprofit sector, monitors and analyzes state and federal public policy issues, keeps nonprofits and media across NC informed about important legal and policy developments, engages in research about the sector, provides training on advocacy and legal compliance, and convenes coalitions of nonprofits from diverse fields.
 He joined the Center in 2007.
 Previously, David was an attorney with Dorn & Klamp, P.C., a Washington, D.C. law firm serving nonprofits.
 He has served on the boards of local and national nonprofits and currently serves on the board of Nonprofit VOTE and on the public policy committee of the National Council of Nonprofits, where he received the 2013 Flo Green Network Champion Award.
 He is a graduate of Duke University and the William and Mary School of Law.

-Rob is responsible for raising the financial resources which support the work of the Center.
-Rob brings more than 29 years’ experience in nonprofit leadership.
-Previously, he was assistant vice president for philanthropy, annual fund, and operations with the N.C.
-Symphony.
-He was director of communications for Preservation North Carolina managing their annual conference and communications.
-Rob was the first executive director of ARTS North Carolina and successfully consolidated Arts Advocates of North Carolina, a statewide advocacy organization, into ARTS North Carolina in 1996; he went on to lead it for two more years.
-He currently serves on the board of directors of ARTS North Carolina and performs with the chamber choir of the N.C.
-Master Chorale, having twice served as its president.
-He holds a bachelor’s degree in economics from UNC-Chapel Hill and completed professional training at the university’s Arts Management Institute.
+Rob is responsible for raising the contributed financial resources which support the work of the Center.
+Rob brings more than 30 years of experience in nonprofit leadership.
+Prior to coming to the Center, he was the statewide director for philanthropy with the North Carolina Symphony and director of communications for Preservation North Carolina.
+Rob was the first executive director of ARTS North Carolina, and successfully consolidated Arts Advocates of North Carolina, a statewide advocacy organization, into ARTS North Carolina in 1996.
+He earned a BA in economics from UNC-Chapel Hill and completed a certificate at that university’s Arts Management Institute.
 He currently sings in the Oakwood Waits, choir of the Church of the Good Shepherd, and the North Carolina Master Chorale, where he twice served as its board chair.